What are SBOMs?

 In Summary

 SBOMs are no longer optional; they are becoming a global standard for software transparency, security, and compliance.
-Driven by mandates like the US Executive Order and the EU Cyber Resilience Act, and reinforced by standards like PCI DSS 4.0, the ability to generate and manage SBOMs is essential for modern software organizations.
+With regulations now in effect across the US and EU, the ability to generate and manage SBOMs is essential for modern software organizations.
+See our SBOM Compliance Guide for detailed requirements by framework.

 Next Steps